kaprosdev/Rich-FEZence/PresenceImages/README.md

 If you're running this using a different application's ID, these are the only images you'd need that don't come from unpacking the game.

 ## Readying assets for a Discord application
-Aside from these images, all of the images this mod expects in the connected Discord application are in the `other textures/map_screens` subdirectory of a FEZ unpack (excluding `shine_rays.png`).
+Aside from these images, most of the images this mod expects in the connected Discord application are in the `other textures/map_screens` subdirectory of a FEZ unpack (excluding `shine_rays.png`).

+Exceptions (that are also expected):
+- `other textures/warp/pyramid.png` (the finale level Pyramid doesn't have a map node, but this texture works as a preview)

 Discord requires assets to be 512x512 at minimum, so resize all of those images using Nearest Neighbor (I used https://redketchup.io/bulk-image-resizer).
 Don't rename them - names should be all-lowercase `snake_case` corresponding to the name of the room they belong to.